 Birth injuries from overventilation are only possible if the baby requires breathing assistance after birth.
 This means the risk factors for overventilation injuries are basically the risk factors for babies with respiratory difficulties that require ventilation.
 Babies with the following conditions are much more likely to have breathing issues and require respiratory assistance:

-- Prematurity: babies who are born prematurely have the highest risk of breathing problems because the lungs are one of the last things to develop during fetal gestation.
+- Prematurity: Babies who are born prematurely have the highest risk of breathing problems because the lungs are one of the last things to develop during fetal gestation.

-- Oxygen Deprivation During Delivery: if the baby suffers any type of oxygen deprivation due to complications or stress during labor and delivery they are more likely to require mechanical breathing assistance.
+- Oxygen Deprivation During Delivery: If the baby suffers any type of oxygen deprivation due to complications or stress during labor and delivery, they are more likely to require mechanical breathing assistance.

-- Meconium Aspiration: meconium aspiration syndrome occurs when a baby inhales meconium (fecal material from the baby’s first stool) inside the womb before birth.
+- Meconium Aspiration: Meconium aspiration syndrome occurs when a baby inhales meconium (fecal material from the baby’s first stool) inside the womb before birth.

 Signs of Overventilation Injuries in Newborns